Muffins | Chestnut Flour Recipes | Pistachio Recipes

 If you are looking for muffins bursting with flavours but still healthy then these simple muffins are your thing.
 Made with a mix of chestnut, almond and whole grain flours and packed with large pieces of toasted pistachios, these muffins are amazingly delicious.

-what you'll need for chestnut flour Pecan muffins
+What you'll need for chestnut flour pistachio muffins

 These delicious muffins are made with an interesting combination of flours which makes them both delicious and healthy.
 The star of this recipe is the CHESTNUT FLOUR with addition of ALMOND and WHOLE GRAIN FLOURS.

 We love to bake with chestnut flour, which has delicate nutty flavour and is naturally sweet making it ideal for reducing the sugar in recipes.
 The sweetness of these muffins comes from both chestnut flour and only a small amount of DARK MUSCOVADO SUGAR.

 For extra moistureness, besides melted BUTTER this recipe features BUTTERMILK which is always a great substitution for milk.
 As finishing touch to the flavour we added a dash of Amaretto and finely grated lemon zest.